 Answer:

 Ultrasounds can be used to detect cracks and flaws in metal blocks.
 Metallic components are generally used in the construction of big structures like buildings, bridges, machines and also scientific equipment.
-The cracks or holes inside the metal blocks, which are invisible from outside reduces the strength of the structure.
-Ultrasonic waves are allowed to pass through the metal block and detectors are used to detect the transmitted waves.
+The cracks or holes inside the metal blocks, which are invisible from the outside, reduce the strength of the structure.
+Ultrasonic waves are allowed to pass through the metal block, and detectors are used to detect the transmitted waves.
 If there is even a small defect, the ultrasound gets reflected back, indicating the presence of the flaw or defect, as shown

-The Sound Class 9 NCERT Solutions: Additional Questions provide extra problems outside the textbook to reinforce the knowledge of such concepts as vibration, frequencies, pitch, and the speed of sound.
-These organized meaningful questions will enable students to fix their problem-solving ability and go in for exams confidently.
+The Sound NCERT Solutions: Additional Questions provide extra problems outside the textbook to reinforce the knowledge of such concepts as vibration, frequencies, pitch, and the speed of sound.
+These organised, meaningful questions will enable students to improve their problem-solving ability and go in for exams confidently.

 Q1.
 Explain the working and application of a sonar.